paulbranchaud/mica-doc/web-user-guide/admin/content/document.rst

 It is currently not possible to dynamically integrate *schemaform* addons to Mica.
 Please contact us if you have a specific need.

-Study Specific Form
-*******************

-Due to the structure of the study type, the form of the study is split in several pieces:

-* study: general definition of the study
-* population: each study can have one or more populations, this form applies to these only
-* and in case of individual studies, data collection event : each population can have one or more data collection events, this form applies to these only.

 Search
 ******